clk-project/clk/README.md

 )
 ```

-We opinionatedly considered the main entry point would be in
+We opinionated-ly considered the main entry point would be in
 `cowsaycli.main.main`, but feel free to do as it pleases you.

 Then, in the file `cowsaylib/main.py`, add the following.